AVOIDANT TO SECURE ROADMAP: BEHAVIOUR STRATEGIES II

 1. Notice the impulse

-2. Recognise and accept where it is really coming from (i.e. your past not your partner)
+2. Question the thoughts behind it, and recognise where they are really coming from (i.e. your past not your partner)

 3. Decide not to act on it